10 takeaways from our chat with Ben Stokes, KL Rahul and Smriti Mandhana

 3. Smriti Mandhana would relish the chance to join the Mumbai Indians

-It’s perhaps no surprise that given the choice of joining any Indian Premier League men’s franchise, that the 24-year-old Indian cricketer would choose the Mumbai Indians – after all, she is from Mumbai.
+It’s perhaps no surprise that given the choice of joining any league men’s franchise, that the 24-year-old Indian cricketer would choose the team from Mumbai since it is in her home state of Maharashtra.

 That said, she added: “But all the teams are so good in the IPL, they look after all the players so well.”